jfargus/jeoparty/README.md

 # Jeoparty!
-A couch co-op Jeopardy! game.
 Display the board on your laptop and use your mobile device as your controller to select clues, buzz in, and answer questions.
 Play alone, or with up to 98 friends!

 # How to Play